dapinedo/R/docs/index.md

 ## <a href="https://www.datacamp.com/profile/odenipinedo" target="_blank" rel="noopener noreferrer">DataCamp</a>

 #### Analyzing Genomic Data in R
+1. introduction to Bioconductor in R
+2. RNA-seq with Bioconductor in R
+3. differential expressiion analysis with limma in R
+4. single cell RNA-seq with Bioconductor in R
+5. ChIP-seq with Bioconductor in R
+- Certificate

 #### Data Manipulation with R
+1. <a href="https://rpubs.com/odenipinedo/data-manipulation-with-dplyr" target="_blank" rel="noopener noreferrer">data manipulation with dplyr</a>
+2. <a href="https://rpubs.com/odenipinedo/joining-data-with-dplyr" target="_blank" rel="noopener noreferrer">joining data with dplyr</a>
+3. <a href="https://rpubs.com/odenipinedo/case-study-exploratory-data-analysis-in-R" target="_blank" rel="noopener noreferrer">case study: exploratory data analysis in R</a>
+4. data manipulation with data.table in R
+5. joining data with data.table in R
+- Certificate

 #### Data Visualization with R
 1. <a href="https://rpubs.com/odenipinedo/introduction-to-data-visualization-with-ggplot2" target="_blank" rel="noopener noreferrer">introduction to data visualization with ggplot2</a>